meridian

 Can the Stomach meridian choose a digestion point?

-No. It can organize ST pages, but abdominal and digestive concerns need separate safety judgment.
+No. It can organize ST-family names, but symptoms and safety questions need separate qualified judgment.

 Sources Used

-For Stomach Meridian: ST36, ST25, ST40, and Digestion Language, these notes are tied to this page asset: A Stomach-specific route article that contrasts a lower-leg point, an abdominal point, and a phlegm-vocabulary point instead of listing them as a routine.
+For Stomach Meridian Points: ST36, ST25, and ST40 Location Context, these notes are tied to this page asset: A Stomach point-finder table that separates ST36 lower-leg, ST25 abdomen, and ST40 lower-leg vocabulary before the reader opens one point page.
 They show which references support names, location terms, safety boundaries, cultural context, visual attribution, or content-check wording.
 They do not assess your symptoms, medication, pregnancy status, skin, or personal health situation for this page.

 World Health OrganizationWHO Standard Acupuncture NomenclatureReader note: Used to keep point codes, pinyin naming, and meridian labels consistent.
 Not used as evidence that a point works for a health condition.Reader use: Used to keep point codes, pinyin naming, and meridian labels consistent.
 Not used as evidence that a point works for a health condition.World Health Organization Western Pacific RegionWHO Standard Acupuncture Point Locations in the Western Pacific RegionReader note: Used for broad location discipline and to avoid inventing locator certainty.
 Not used to make a public body-map marker clinically exact.Reader use: Used for broad location discipline and to avoid inventing locator certainty.
 Not used to make a public body-map marker clinically exact.NIH MedlinePlusAbdominal PainReader note: Used for abdominal stop-first boundaries around severe, sharp, persistent, unusual, pregnancy-related, or unexplained symptoms.
 Not used to identify the cause of abdominal pain or clear abdominal pressure for a reader.Reader use: Used for abdominal stop-first boundaries around severe, sharp, persistent, unusual, pregnancy-related, or unexplained symptoms.
 Not used to identify the cause of abdominal pain or clear abdominal pressure for a reader.NIDDKIndigestionReader note: Used for conservative meal-discomfort language and for separating ordinary discomfort from care-first symptoms.
 Not used to choose acupoints for indigestion or evaluate a reader's abdominal symptoms.Reader use: Used for conservative meal-discomfort language and for separating ordinary discomfort from care-first symptoms.
 Not used to choose acupoints for indigestion or evaluate a reader's abdominal symptoms.